Saksham03/Elemental/README.md

 Overall, I am pretty happy with the final result!
 I loved the artistic journey I was able to go on with this project, and develop an analytical thinking of using maths to create cool graphics.
 I will try documenting my 'art direction' below, both for my own sake for later reference and for anybody else who might be interested :)

 ## 1. Basics - Structure of Ember's Head
 The first step was of course to create the basic structure.
 I have used an icosphere mesh for all parts of Ember.
-I then use various mathematical functions to tweak it shape to make it look like what I want.
+I then use various mathematical functions to tweak its shape and make it look like what I want.
 For the head, my sequential train of thought (with results) was as follows:
 1. First, I squish (scale) the sphere to distort into a capsule-looking shape.
 Then, I apply a scaled sine wave to all the vertices to give the head a smiley-looking appearance.
 A section of the downard trend of the sin curve does the trick for me.

 | ![](captures/step1_1.jpg) | ![](captures/step1_2.jpg) | ![](captures/step1_3.jpg) |